Forward Plan (28 Day Notice)

-The Forward Plan is a document which lists the key decisions that Cabinet, individual Cabinet members and officers intend to make on behalf of the council over the next four months.
-The Forward Plan is updated monthly and intends to provide at least 28 days' notice of planned decisions.
+The Forward Plan is a document which lists the decisions that Cabinet, individual Cabinet members and officers intend to make on behalf of the council over the next four months.
+The Forward Plan is updated monthly and incorporates the legal requirements of giving at least 28 days' notice of key and private decisions to be taken by during the next few months:

-Additional notices get published from time to time showing changes to proposed meetings of Cabinet and notice of any representations received about proposed decisions.
+Additional notices get published from time to time showing changes to proposed meetings of Cabinet or notice of urgent decisions to be made:

 The Local Government Act 2000 provides for individual Cabinet members and officers to make decisions on behalf of the council.
 A scheme of delegation has been introduced to make the decision-making process more efficient.
 The same principles of openness and transparency that apply to Cabinet also apply to delegated decisions.
 The council employs officers to give advice, implement decisions and manage the day to day delivery of its services.
 Certain officers have the power to make decisions on behalf of the council and some have a specific duty to ensure that the council acts within the law and uses its resources wisely.
 Individual Cabinet members can make strategic decisions.
 All decisions are published to the council website where you can search by date or subject heading.